OmniBrowser GuideBook

 # 4.5 Correlation

-The Correlation Page offers scatter plot, pairwise correlations heatmap, gene-wise similarity graph and similar genes query tool to explore the relationship between genes and group of genes.
+The correlation page offers pairwise correlations scatter plot, pairwise correlations heatmap, gene-wise similarity graph and similar genes query tool to explore the relationship between genes and group of genes.

 # 4.5.1 Scatter plot

-The correlation scatter plot is used to visualize the association between genes or gene sets.
-The Pearson Correlation Coefficient and p-value can be found on the title of the plot.The p-value was calculated under the null hypothesis that the expression of such gene set signatures are drawn from independent normal distributions.
+The correlation scatters plot is used to visualize the association between genes or gene sets.
+The Pearson correlation coefficient and p values can be found on the title of the plot.The p-value was calculated under the null hypothesis that the expression of such gene set signatures are drawn from independent normal distributions.
 The less the p-value is, the stronger the correlation is.

 Generate scatter plot: Input and select the target gene(s) for Signature A and Signature B, choose Normal as Plot Type, then click on Search.
 Groups can also be filtered from the legend on the right.